Incoming Student Guide

 Visit the Student Health Website and follow the New Student Checklist.
 The TB Assessment Survey link and the “Graduate Student Immunization Requirements Form” are on this page.
 You may also submit existing vaccination – or - titer records (laboratory blood test) from an official source instead of the Graduate Student Form, if you are unable to visit a provider to have this form completed.

-Please send your medical information as soon as possible.
+Please send your medical information by December 1 or as soon as possible.

-As noted on the Student Health website, these documents should be submitted to the Student Health Center by upload to the Student Health Portal at http://vanderbilt.studenthealthportal.com/.
+As noted on the Student Health website, these documents should be submitted to the Student Health Center by uploading to the Student Health Portal at http://vanderbilt.studenthealthportal.com/.
 You will need your VUnet ID to log into the portal.
-You will receive a message from Student Health of compliance or next steps within 7 business days of uploading your documents.
+You will receive a message from Student Health about compliance or the next steps within 7 business days of uploading your documents.

-Also, be sure to regularly check the university’s Health and Safety Protocols website for the latest updates on COVID-19 policies and procedures.
-Additional information for graduate and professional students can be found here.
+Be sure to regularly check the university’s Health and Safety Protocols website for the latest updates on COVID-19 policies and procedures.

 Your student account will be automatically billed an insurance fee for the Vanderbilt policy (one-half of the premium will be billed along with your tuition and other fees at the beginning of each semester).

-If you already have comparable health coverage for the 2022-2023 academic year, you must request a waiver from SHIP no later than January 4, 2023 by going to https://vanderbilt.myahpcare.com/waiver.
+If you already have comparable health coverage for the 2023-2024 academic year, you must request a waiver from SHIP no later than January 4, 2024, by going to https://vanderbilt.myahpcare.com/waiver.
 Once you have successfully submitted your waiver request you should receive an automated email to your Vanderbilt account confirming receipt of your request.
 Please keep the confirmation email for your records.
 Should there be any problems with your waiver, you will need this confirmation email and your waiver request code.
 This automated email does not constitute the granting of a waiver; all waiver requests will be reviewed to ensure waiver requirements are met.
 An email will be sent from Academic Health Plans within approximately one week with your waiver request results.
-It is your responsibility to follow up on your waiver status, and to ensure that all information is received by AHP by the August 1, 2022 waiver deadline.
+It is your responsibility to follow up on your waiver status and to ensure that all information is received by AHP by the January 4, 2024 waiver deadline.
 If you successfully waive coverage, the fee for SHIP will be removed from your student account.

 IMPORTANT NOTICE: If you take a leave of absence within the first 31 days of class, you will be automatically terminated from SHIP (and no longer have SHIP coverage).* After 31 days, if you withdraw or leave the University for any reason after enrolling in SHIP, you will still be covered and you will still be responsible for payment of the premium for the full 12 months of coverage.
-If you do not complete the online waiver by January 4, 2023, you will be automatically enrolled for a 12-month policy and you will be responsible for the insurance premium, which you must pay in two equal installments (in August and December).
-Students who graduate or obtain comparable coverage prior to January 31, 2023 may complete a termination/disenrollment request for the spring/summer semesters by visiting https://vanderbilt.myahpcare.com/.
+If you do not complete the online waiver by January 4, 2024, you will be automatically enrolled for a 12-month policy and you will be responsible for the insurance premium, which you must pay in two equal installments (in August and December).

 *If you are on an approved leave of absence within the first 31 days of coverage, please contact firstname.lastname@example.org to discuss your insurance options.